bmhatfield/gfywatch/Readme.md

 }
 ```

+You'll need (for now) API credentials from Gfycat: https://developers.gfycat.com/signup/#/apiform - I realize this is annoying but is currently required.

+> TODO: Make it easier to sign in to GfyWatch

 > TODO: Add `flag` support to GfyWatch and allow the directory and config file to be specified explicitly.

-> Note: Gfywatch only watches for `.mp4` files at the moment.
+> Note: Gfywatch only watches for `.mp4` files at the moment - it could also support `.webm` trivially.

 ## Naming, Tagging, Etc